Thornbury branch line: Partial closure

-The 1 mi 7 chain branch to iron-stone mines at Frampton Cotterell was authorised by an Act of 1865, but the mines failed, and Midland's Way & Works Committee agreed to lift the line at its 15 April 1878 meeting, though it wasn't done until 1892.
+The 1 mi 7 chain branch to ironstone mines at Frampton Cotterell was authorised by an act of Parliament of 1865, but the mines failed, and Midland's Way & Works Committee agreed to lift the line at its 15 April 1878 meeting, though it wasn't done until 1892.

 On 19 June 1944, the line was closed to passenger traffic.
 In the 1960s, the stations were demolished, apart from Yate, which was closed with other stations on the Bristol to Gloucester line in 1965 and then re-opened in 1989.
 The section of track from Tytherington Quarry to Thornbury was dismantled after the closure of the goods depot at Thornbury in 1966.

 Continuing goods traffic and mothballing

 The rest of the line remained open to goods traffic, serving the Tytherington Quarry with very occasional freight services.
 Following the cessation of these services and with no near term resumption of traffic expected, the line was designated 'Out of Use (temporary)' beyond milepost 0 mi 30 ch in mid 2013.

 The line returned to use in June 2017 following the reopening of the quarry by operators Hanson.
 An initial test run operated on 4 June 2017, with occasional loaded trains running from the quarry thereafter.